-The fair value of non-marketable equity instruments is calculated based on comprehensively taking into consideration quantitative information on the net assets and other financial information of the investee and forecasts of its future cash flows.
-The balance of non-marketable equity instruments as of March 31, 2023 is \$80,988 million.
+The fair value of non-marketable equity instruments and investments in capital are calculated based on comprehensively taking into consideration quantitative information on the net assets and other financial information of the investee and forecasts of its future cash flows.
+The balance of non-marketable equity instruments and investments in capital as of March 31, 2025 is ¥157,633 million.